Terms and Conditions

 Mailbox and message tracking to ensure Orders are processed

 All calls logged under “Business Critical Functions” will be updated every 30 minutes by 1st line and status updates will be passed back to the user.
 Confirmation emails will also be sent when users are not available on a call back.

 Escalated calls will follow the process as above but will include the client’s preferred escalation route.
-Details will also be logged against the client record within the Microsoft CRM system.
+Details will also be logged against the client record within the ServiceDesk system.

 Once the call is closed a final email confirmation will be sent.